gnzlbg/static_vector/README.md

 1. The growth mechanism of `std::vector` makes it impossible for a custom allocator to allocate the optimal amount of storage for a given capacity.

-2. The resulting vector would be two words too big.
+2. The resulting vector would be at least two words too big.
 The capacity of `inline_vector` is part of its type and does not need to be stored.
 The custom allocator stores the elements internally, storing a `data` pointer inside vector is unnecessary since a pointer to the first element can be obtained for free.
+Even if the growth mechanism of `std::vector` was known by the allocator implementation, the allocator would need to assume the worst possible allocation pattern and reserve up to 2x the required memory to remain safe to use.

 ## Can we reuse `small_vector`?